 In addition, I will use this season to focus what I teach and talk about with my boys.
 In this post I talk about some of our daily habits.
 During Lent, I'll use our meal times to focus in on discussing passages on our sin, repentance, and why Jesus had to come.

-I'll also leave these books out on the coffee table for us to grab and read all season long!
+I'll also leave these books out on the shelves for us to grab and read all season long!

 1. A beautiful book!
 My boys are captivated by the pictures and story.